maikelwever/b3-plugin-poweradminbf4/README.rst

 This plugin is a fork of the `poweradmin for BF3 plugin <https://github.com/thomasleveil/b3-plugin-poweradminbf3>`_.
 Credits go out to the developers of that.

-Contributors to this plugin:
+Contributors to this plugin can be found at: https://github.com/maikelwever/b3-plugin-poweradminbf4/graphs/contributors
-  - maikelwever
-  - courgette

 Contrib